What’s behind the Hype?

 Of Alternative Proteines.
 Discussion & Roundtable

-The last major session of the day focused on the extraordinary dynamical development in the alternative production of animal proteins: Our participants questioned the hype that altpro have become.
+At the fifth Farm & Food congress in 2020 the last major session of the day focused on the extraordinary dynamical development in the alternative production of animal proteins: Our participants questioned the hype that altpro have become.
 Is it true that the production of plant-based meat, egg and milk alternatives and of cell-based meat can be more sustainable, be environment-friendlier and reduce GHG emissions?
 Will a broader group of consumers ask for these products?
 How can farmers, conventional and otherwise be included in this “new” industry?

 You can download the full programme of the Farm & Food 2020 including the list of all our speakers here:Download